sweeperio/flay/README.md

 * `chef exec berks install`
 * `chef exec berks upload`

+### Working With Data Bags

+Normally data bags are edited directly on the chef server by using the normal `knife data bag` commands.
+I'm not fond of this practise because there is no history there.
+If someone changes an item, how do you go back to what it was if something goes wrong?

+For this reason, I've added a simple knife plugin that exposes 2 new knife commands `data bag encrypt` and `data bag descrypt`.
+These commands work with json files in the `data_bags/` directory of your chef repo.
+The basic idea is that you encrypt the items locally, commit to git and then create/update the items from json files.

+For example, suppose you have an unencrypted json file at `data_bags/ejson/keys.json` that defines an item.
+To encrypt this item you can run the following command:

+`chef exec knife data bag encrypt ejson keys -w`

+This will encrypt the contents using your `encrypted_data_bag_secret` (pulled from chef config/knife.rb).

+Similarily there's a `decrypt` version that does the opposite. `knife data bag decrypt ejson keys -w`

+Both of these commands support the following options:

+* `-w` - whether or not to write the file.
+If false, the results will be printed to STDOUT, but not written to the file.
+    Default `false`
+* `-s` - The path to your encrypted_data_bag_secret file.
+Default `Chef::Config[:encrypted_data_bag_secret]`
+* `-p` - The path to your data bag directory.
+Default `Chef::Config[:data_bag_path]`

+For example to use test data bags with a custom secret file you could run:

+`chef exec knife data bag encrypt -w -s /some/path/to/secret -p /custom/data_bags/dir`

+#### Flay Wrappers

+For convenience, there are equivalent commands added to flay that really just wrap the call to these commands.

+* `flay encrypt DATA_BAG ITEM` - Will encrypt the data bag and write to the file
+* `flay decrypt DATA_BAG ITEM` - Will decrypt the data bag and write to the file

+Both of these support the `--no-write` option to prevent writing the result to the file.
+There is also the `-t` option, we sets the secret file and data bag path to `test/integration/encrypted_data_bag_secret` and `test/integration/data_bags` respectively.

 ### Testing Encrypted Data Bags

 The _test/integration/data_bags_ directory should contain subdirectories for each data bag you want to test (just like